ulivz/af-babel/README.md

 # af-babel

-> Mobile appication babel config for Ant financial, based on [@umijs/babel-preset-umi](https://github.com/umijs/umi-next/tree/master/packages/babel-preset-umi).
+> Get babel config of Ant financial for best practice.

-For more details please head to [live docs](https://sherry.antfin-inc.com/under-the-hood/packages/af-babel.html).
+## Introduction

+This package provides the shortest approach for you to get the babel config of Ant financial, with [@umijs/babel-preset-umi](https://github.com/umijs/umi-next/tree/master/packages/babel-preset-umi) under the hood.

 ## Usage